paullegrand/docs/tutorial/README.md

 ## Why Craft CMS?

-Craft is a content management system for building bespoke websites.
+Craft CMS is a content management system for building bespoke websites.

-There are lots of options when it comes to choosing a CMS, and what makes Craft CMS unique is that it’s a blank slate that puts your content first and offers a flexible, tailored experience for both developers and content authors.
+There are lots of options when it comes to choosing a CMS, and what makes Craft CMS unique is that it’s a blank slate that puts your content first.
+It offers a flexible, tailored experience for both developers and content authors.

-We’ll build an example blog since that’s a common use for a CMS, but the goal is to introduce you to the building blocks you can tailor for *any* kind of content.
+We’ll build an example blog since that’s a common use for a CMS.
+You can do a lot more with Craft CMS, but the goal of this tutorial is to introduce you to the building blocks you use for building _any_ kind of content.
 (This is where Craft shines!)

 ## What We’re Going to Do

-We’re going to get Craft installed and running in a local environment, create a blog from scratch, and look at a few ways you might launch the site publicly.
+We’re going to get Craft CMS installed and running in a local environment, create a blog from scratch, and look at a few ways you might launch the site publicly.
 All you’ll need is yourself, your computer, and a healthy sense of adventure.

 If you’re ready to roll, start with “0.
 Set Up Your Environment” below and to the right.